A year ago, acquiring customers was a goal unto itself. Twelve months, and many failed companies later, organizations recognize that's not enough.

 Not only does this help reps upsell and cross-sell products, it expedites the loan-referral process.
 "We had no automated way of referring customers across our product line," said Fischer.

 Typically, a paper or electronic form would be completed and sent to a loan officer, who would then follow up with a client at a later date.
-With the new Onyx product delivered through Metavante, a customer service rep or manager can capture a customer's interest in a loan, queue up the opportunity within the Onyx product and route it directly to the
+With the new Onyx product delivered through Metavante, a customer service rep or manager can capture a customer's interest in a loan, queue up the opportunity within the Onyx product and route it directly to the loan officer's queue.
+When a loan officer refreshes their session, they will see the opportunity flash across their screen.

 Testing the feature